eth-protocol-fellows/protocol-studies/docs/readme.md

 ## Protocol Fellowship
 [
 Ethereum Protocol Fellowship](/wiki/epf) (EPF) is a program for developers and researchers deeply interested in working on the protocol.
 It's an opportunity to work directly with client teams on their and contribute by building projects with larger scope.
-It's 5 month program, normally organized annualy June-November.
+It's 5 month program, normally organized annually June-November.
 Stay tuned for announcement for applications.

 ![](https://raw.githubusercontent.com/eth-protocol-fellows/protocol-studies/wiki-pages/docs/images/epfsg_hero.jpg)